jeffdonthemic/Node-Force.com-REST-Demo/README.md

 Add it to git and then push it to heroku.

-To run the application on heroku, you'll need set up another Remote Access that point to your heroku site.
+To run the application on heroku, you'll need set up another Remote Access that points to your heroku site.
 Salesforce.com requires that non-localhost applications use SSL.
 Fortunately heroku makes it extremely easy to add SSL.
 The piggyback SSL add-on is now a platform feature and available by default to all Heroku applications.
 No need adding the add-on any more!!
 Just setup another Remote Access with the following callback url:

 https://[YOUR-APP-NAME].herokuapp.com/token

-The last thing you should need to do is add your environment variables to heroku with the following:
+The last thing you should need to do is add your new environment variables to heroku with the following:

-heroku config:add CLIENT_ID=YOUR-REMOTE-ACCESS-CONSUMER-KEY
+1. heroku config:add CLIENT_ID=YOUR-REMOTE-ACCESS-CONSUMER-KEY
-heroku config:add CLIENT_SECRET=YOUR-REMOTE-ACCESS-CONSUMER-SECRET
+2. heroku config:add CLIENT_SECRET=YOUR-REMOTE-ACCESS-CONSUMER-SECRET
-heroku config:add LOGIN_SERVER=https://login.salesforce.com
+3. heroku config:add LOGIN_SERVER=https://login.salesforce.com
-heroku config:add REDIRECT_URI=https://[YOUR-APP-NAME].herokuapp.com/token
+4. heroku config:add REDIRECT_URI=https://[YOUR-APP-NAME].herokuapp.com/token

 You can confirm your environment variables for your app with: